 The course fee includes accommodation in shared rooms at the BSA, where self-catering facilities are available, 24 hour access to the superb library, entry to all sites and museums, BSA membership, travel to sites, lunches and three evening meals.
 Travel to and from Greece is the sole responsibility of the course participant.The course is limited to 12 places, and open to students of any university pursuing postgraduate study at doctoral, Masters or Diploma level.

-The next course in Linear B and Mycenaean Greek is scheduled to run 4 – 17 July 2021.
-Please see below for a course programme, flyer, and application form.
+The next course in Linear B and Mycenaean Greek is scheduled to run in summer 2022.
+Please see below for a course programme and flyer.